solarslurpi/GrowBuddies/docs/snifferbuddy.md

 (snifferbuddy_page)=
 # snifferBuddy
-SnifferBuddy happily hangs around in a grow tent sending out mqtt messages over a home's wifi.
+sniff...sniff...sniff...SnifferBuddy happily hangs around in a grow tent sending out mqtt messages over a home's wifi.
 The message payload contains readings for the air's CO2 level, relative humidity, and temperature.
-The messages are sent to the growBuddy broker - an mqtt broker that runs on the growBuddy server.
 There is a photoresistor at the top of SnifferBuddy to indicate whether the grow lights are on or off.
+The messages are sent to the growBuddy broker.
+This is an  mqtt broker that runs on the growBuddy server.
 The star of SnifferBuddy is the [SCD30 sensor from Adafruit](https://www.adafruit.com/product/4867) .
 The sensor is what provides the temperature, RH, and CO2 values.  snifferBuddy talks with the other Buddies using mqtt which is provided by [Tasmota firmware](https://tasmota.github.io/docs/About/).
 The mqtt messages must be picked up by the growBuddy broker to be useful.

 :::{figure} images/snifferbuddy_in_growtent_sm.jpg
 :align: center